jayantsingh123/IMDB_Movie_Analysis/movie_analysis.md

-The next step is to compare the mean budget as time progresses.
+The next step is to compare the mean yearly budget as time progresses.

 ```
 ## # A tibble: 3 x 2